thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/multi-modal-logic/index.md

 ◇ □ p → □ ◇ p.

 Valid in frame iff for every r ← s → u there is r → v ← u.

-## Program correctness
-Prove that a program meets its specification.

-Correctness specification: formal description of how program is supposed to behave

-Program is correct: its executions satisfy the specification

-### Verification - Hoare approach
-Prove statements of form `{precondition} program {postcondition}`
-- pre/postcondition are formulas
-- program is a while-program
-- we have proof rules for showing {φ} α {ψ}

-Partial correctness: if program starts satisfying φ, and if it halts, then when it halts ψ is satisfied

-Total correctness: partially correct, and terminates whenever started while satisfying φ